elfredpagan/site/elfredpagan.com/content/blog/apns_elixir.md

 end
 ```

-If I create a connection, I add the socket to the process' state.
+If I create a connection, I add the socket to the process state.
 Otherwise
 I back off, Connection tries again later.
 I follow these up with a few other
 methods to manage disconnecting and reconnecting as needed depending on errors
 and connectivity status.
 These are not relevant to APNS so you can look at the